 Your employer will notify PEPP of your termination.
 PEPP will then send you a personalized termination option package within 15 to 20 days.
 Complete the applicable PEPP Termination Option Form and and return the form to PEPP.
-Contact PEPP if you have guestions.
+Contact PEPP if you have questions.

-...on Termination of Employment
+Resources: Termination of Employment

-PEPP Talk - Termination Options PEPP Talk - Reciprocal Transfer Agreements
+- Termination Options - Reciprocal Transfer Agreements